BennettDixon/sleep_tracker_full_stack/README.md

 ## TODO

-Currently you can input any date, date verification is needed on input to make sure it is a span of less than 24 hours && not negative etc.
+Currently you can input any date, date verification is needed on input to make sure it is a span of less than 24 hours && not negative etc. Also UAM is not implemented to keep things simple.
+The user is hard coded to a uid of 1 via the UidContext component (provider in App component).
+This would be changed to a uidToken (JRT) in production likely, or coupled with a token.

 ## :wrench: Setup